 Breeze and General Data Protection Regulations

-Updates made, driven by the GDPR
+Updates made, driven by the GDPR.

-- Designated contact for security inquires related to GDPR matters | Julie Schweihofer, email@example.com.
+- Designated contact for compliance inquires related to GDPR matters | Julie Schweihofer, email@example.com.

 - Right to Rectify - allow authorized users and or members to Edit Personal Information as necessary

-- Right to Restrict Processing - Give Varying Levels of Permission to personal information
+- Right to Restrict Processing - Give Varying Levels of Permission to personal information or Archive member.

-- Consent - enhanced features available through Marking Data as Private and Viewing & Restricting Private Data; Create consent forms
+- Consent - enhanced features available through Marking Data as Private and Viewing & Restricting Private Data; Create consent forms.

-Here's to achieving strong security goals together!
+Here's to achieving strong compliance goals together!